invicticide/fractive/README.md

 ## Dependencies

 Install [node.js](https://nodejs.org) by downloading it and running the installer.
+(Fractive is currently developed on version 8.9.0 LTS.)

 Verify node and npm: